alelavelli/rust-fullstack-web-application/README.md

 For this reason, there is the `DatabaseServiceTrait` that provides essential behaviors required by a type to be a database service.

-In particular, it provides the methods to start and close a databaes connection, `connect(&mut self)` and `shutdown(&mut self)` respectively.
+In particular, it provides the methods to start and close a database connection, `connect(&mut self)` and `shutdown(&mut self)` respectively.

 Then there is a method to create a new database transaction `new_transaction(&self)` and several methods to perform database operations like inserting new documents.
 These methods has a generic type `T: DatabaseDocumentTrait` that is used to deserialize correctly the retrieved documents.